Call 01480 8-9-10-11 | Email Us | Mon-Fri 9am–5pm | Customer Login | Vacancies | Videos

 Tyres or Brakes: For tyre and brake services, a ‘wheel-free’ car lift is ideal.
 This type of lift picks the vehicle up by the chassis, leaving the wheels free for easy access to the corners of the car.
 A 2-post or mid-height wheel-free scissor lift is what we’d recommend.

-Electric Vehicles: To access the battery on an EV, which often covers most of the vehicle's underside, a 2-post lift with EV adaptors will be necessary.
+Electric Vehicles: To access the battery on an EV, which often covers most of the vehicle's underside, a clear-floor, or baseless 2-post lift with EV adaptors will be necessary.
 These adaptors lift the car by the wheels rather than the chassis.

 Workshop Space and Height